Using Artificial Intelligence (AI) to Optimize Influence and Minimize Deviancy Training in Intervention Groups for Homeless Youth

-There are an estimated 1.6 million runaway and homeless adolescents in the United States each year.
-Research has consistently documented levels of cocaine, heroin, methamphetamine, alcohol, and marijuana use and abuse among these adolescents that far exceed that of housed adolescents.
+There are approximately 4.2 million youth who experience homelessness in the United States each year (1).
+Research has consistently documented levels of cocaine, heroin, methamphetamine, alcohol, and marijuana use and abuse among these adolescents that far exceed that of housed adolescents (2-5).

 Peer-based prevention models are difficult to design for high-risk adolescents such as homeless youth, because models that only incorporate high-risk youth have the potential to enhance negative outcomes through what has come to be known as “deviancy training.”
 The prevalence of high-risk behaviors among these youth raises serious concerns about the potential for this deviancy training.
 Effective peer-based models for adolescents require a blending of low-risk/pro-social peers and high-risk youth in prevention groups.

 If effective peer-based models for homeless youth are to be created, we must grapple with where in social space low-risk/pro-social peers can be found and how homeless youth can access these peers.
 The challenge is not only spreading influence but addressing the features of the networks themselves.
 The figure below from data on homeless youth collected in 2008 shows methamphetamine using youth in blue and non-methamphetamine using youth in gray.

 There are two competing behaviors propagating throughout a network of homeless youth–individuals who are using hard drugs (e.g., meth, cocaine, heroin), and individuals who are not using hard drugs.
 Persons (represented by nodes) who are currently non-users may be negatively influenced to become users, while those who are users may be positively influenced to become non-users.